 I would like to remind you that we are all different, with different needs.
 The best contraception is still the one that suits your needs, so it’s best to discuss it with a health professional.

-As for me, my gynaecologist (who has been following me for a long time, very long time!) suggested to have a contraceptive implant – a contraceptive method that is 99.9% reliable and lasts up to 3 years on paper.
+As for me, my gynecologist (who has been following me for a long time, very long time!) suggested to have a contraceptive implant – a contraceptive method that is 99.9% reliable and lasts up to 3 years on paper.
 Practical!
 Like IUDs, implant has other advantages when traveling, such as no periods or no “I forgot my pill” days – useful for women who, like me, have been used to the contraceptive pill method.

-However, after 2 years of travel, I must confess that my assessment of the implant remains very mixed: spottings appeared from the 2nd month, without interruption… I was warned: this side effect is due to the thinning of my endometrium.
+However, after 2 years of travel, I must confess that my assessment of the implant remains very mixed: blood spots appeared from the 2nd month, without interruption… I was warned: this side effect is due to the thinning of my endometrium.
 But managing these bloody spots every day while traveling has not been practical for me.
 That’s why I don’t think I’ll renew this type of contraception and use the natural method instead, coupled with a condom for the future…

 Dealing with the menstruations